-- o Explicitly addresses security and privacy requirements. - $\circ$ $\;$ Identifies the standards and tools used in the development process. - Documents the specific tool options and tool configurations used in the development process. - Documents, manages, and ensures the integrity of changes to the process and/or tools used in development. - Review the development process, standards, tools, tool options, and tool configurations on an agency-defined frequency to determine if the process, standards, tools, tool options and tool configurations selected and employed can satisfy the agency's security and privacy requirements.
+- Require the developer of the system, system component, or system service to follow a documented development process that: - Explicitly addresses security and privacy requirements. - o Identifies the standards and tools used in the development process. - Documents the specific tool options and tool configurations used in the development process. - Documents, manages, and ensures the integrity of changes to the process and/or tools used in development. - Review the development process, standards, tools, tool options, and tool configurations on an agency-defined frequency to determine if the process, standards, tools, tool options and tool configurations selected and employed can satisfy the agency's security and privacy requirements.